Silver mining in Arizona: Tombstone district

-As the mining industry grew, Tombstone spawned six nearby sister towns that took up the chore of stamping and processing the ore.
-Charleston, Millville, Emery City, Fairbank, Grand Central Mill and Contention were all on the San Pedro River to take advantage of the water needed to run the mills.
+As the mining industry grew, Tombstone spawned three nearby sister towns that took up the chore of stamping and processing the ore.
+Charleston, Millville, and Contention were all on the San Pedro River to take advantage of the water needed to run the mills.
 All are ghost towns today.

 The mines operated successfully and in late March 1881 water was found in the Sulphuret shaft at 520 ft below the surface.
 Other mines in the area encountered water within a year.

 At first, the water was looked upon as a Godsend.
 The mines could pump it to the surface, store it in tanks and use it in the recovery process of the ores.
 This would eliminate the transportation costs of hauling the ore to the mills located on the San Pedro River, 6 to 8 miles away (depending on which mine was transporting ore to their mill).
 Transportation costs were about $4.00 to $5.00 per ton with an average of 14 tons per trip.
 Cornish pumps were installed and the deepening of the mines continued.
 As the mines deepened, controlling the water became more cumbersome.
 Pumps add increased costs to the company and if the ore is not of sufficient quality, the cost to operate overwhelms the value of the product.
 One by one, the mines were forced to shut down or declare bankruptcy as they ran out of usable ore.
 By the end of 1893, all silver production in Tombstone was halted and the mines abandoned.

 In 1900 E. B. Gage, Frank Murphy, and William Staunton consolidated their various mining properties into a single entity, the Tombstone Consolidated Mines Company.
 They started efforts to drain the mines, laid a rail spur into town, and re-commenced mining.
 By using modern technology (for 1901), they installed high efficiency water pumps that pumped 4,000,000 gallons of water per day in a 24-hour period, with a capacity of 7,000,000 if needed.
 It took six years to bring the water under control to the 1,000 ft level of the "Boom" shaft.
 Immediately, mining commenced in sections below the water table as the shaft was deepened.
 All levels were operating on May 31, 1909 when the inevitable happened.
 A tank car of contaminated fuel oil was fed into the boilers and snuffed the fires.